ajcvickers/ajcvickers.github.io/_posts/2013-05-08-ef6-sql-logging-part-1-simple-logging.md

 </li>
 </ul>
 <h2>Logging to different places</h2>
 As shown above logging to the console is super easy.
-It’s also easy to log to memory, file, etc. by using different kinds of TextWriter.
+It's also easy to log to memory, file, etc. by using different kinds of TextWriter.
 Damien Guard wrote <a href="http://damieng.com/blog/2008/07/30/linq-to-sql-log-to-debug-window-file-memory-or-multiple-writers">a post on this for the LINQ to SQL Log property</a> which also applies to the new property in EF.

 If you are familiar with LINQ to SQL (or have looked at the link above) you might notice that in LINQ to SQL the Log property is set to the actual TextWriter object (e.g. Console.Out) while in EF the Log property is set to a method that accepts a string (e.g. Console.Write or Console.Out.Write).
 The reason for this is that EF is decouple from TextWriter by accepting any delegate that can act as a sink for strings.
 For example, imagine that you already have some logging framework and it defines a logging method like so: